jsummers/deark/technical.md

     $ sudo make install

-For Microsoft Windows, the project files in proj/vs2019 should work for sufficiently new versions of Microsoft Visual Studio.
+For Microsoft Windows, the project files in proj/vs2019 or vs2022 should work for sufficiently new versions of Microsoft Visual Studio.
 Alternatively, you can use Cygwin.

 When doing a Windows (Win32 API) build, the Makefile is not intended to be used directly (without configuration).
 For MinGW and similar compilers, it is